ANNIZHENG/MLModel_Eval_with_YJMob100K/README.md

 ```
 |-- CustomTransformer_with_YJMob100K.py # Created a custom Transformer for training YJMob100K data
+|-- DataAnalysis_POI.ipynb              # Jupyter Notebook file for POI data analysis
 |-- LSTM_with_YJmob100K.py              # Created a built-in LSTM for training YJMob100K data
+|-- README.md
+|-- res.csv                             # Train and test performance/results of the ML models
+|-- test.csv                            # 2k users each with 150 step data
 |-- train.csv                           # 8K users each with 150 step data
-|-- test.csv                            # 2k users each with 150 step data
-|-- res.csv                             # Train and test performance/results of the ML models
-|-- README.md
 ```

 ## Set up cluster training in NYU HPC